 - Customer service is not reachable via phone 24/7

-Very fast internet
+Very fast Internet

 1&1 is one of the first internet providers in Germany that offers high speed internet via glass fiber in many areas.

 But even if speed is not your main focus 1&1 has other very good offers which almost always come with a German land-line number.

-Free hardware – 1&1 Homeserver
+Discounted router – 1&1 Homeserver

-1&1 will also give you a free Fritzbox (which they call Homeserver) with your contract, if you sign up for 24 months.
+1&1 will also offer a discounted Fritzbox (which they call Homeserver) with your contract, if you sign up for 24 months.

 Clear and fair terms of condition

 And if after your internet access is ready and you will not reach the speed that was promised you can cancel your contract without problems.

-Very good prices for DSL
+Very good prices for DSL speed

 Keep your eyes open as 1&1 offers special deals from time to time on certain packages.